Carleslc/InMangaKindle/README.md

 `python manga.py -h`

 ```
-usage: manga.py [-h] [--chapters CHAPTERS] [--directory DIRECTORY] [--single]
+usage: manga.py [-h] [--chapters CHAPTERS] [--directory DIRECTORY]
-                [--rotate] [--profile PROFILE] [--format FORMAT] [--fullsize]
+                [--single] [--rotate] [--profile PROFILE] [--format FORMAT] [--fullsize]
-                [--cache] [--remove-alpha]
+                [--cache] [--remove-alpha] [--update] [--version]
                 manga

 positional arguments:
   manga                 manga to download

-optional arguments:
+options:
   -h, --help            show this help message and exit
-  --chapters CHAPTERS, --chapter CHAPTERS
+  --chapters, --chapter CHAPTERS
                         chapters to download.
-Format: start..end or chapters
+Format: start..end or chapters with
-                        with commas.
-Example: --chapters "3..last" will
+                        commas.
+Example: --chapter 3 will download chapter 3,
+                        --chapter last will download the last chapter available,
-                        download chapters from 3 to the last chapter,
+                        --chapters 3..last will download chapters from 3 to the last
-                        --chapter 3 will download only chapter 3, --chapters
+                        chapter, --chapter 3 will download only chapter 3, --chapters
-                        "3, 12" will download chapters 3 and 12, --chapters
+                        "3, 12" will download chapters 3 and 12, --chapters "3..12,
-                        "3..12, 15" will download chapters from 3 to 12 and
+                        15" will download chapters from 3 to 12 and also chapter 15.
-                        also chapter 15.
-If this argument is not provided all
+                        If this argument is not provided all chapters will be
-                        chapters will be downloaded.
+                        downloaded.
   --directory DIRECTORY
                         directory to save downloads.
 Default: ./manga
   --single              merge all chapters in only one file.
-If this argument
+If this argument is not
-                        is not provided every chapter will be in a different
+                        provided every chapter will be in a different file
-                        file
   --rotate              rotate double pages.
-If this argument is not provided
+If this argument is not provided double
-                        double pages will be splitted in 2 different pages
+                        pages will be splitted in 2 different pages
-  --profile PROFILE     Device profile (Available options: K1, K2, K34, K578,
+  --profile PROFILE     Device profile (Available options: K1, K2, K34, K578, KDX,
-                        KDX, KPW, KV, KO, KoMT, KoG, KoGHD, KoA, KoAHD,
+                        KPW, KV, KO, KoMT, KoG, KoGHD, KoA, KoAHD, KoAH2O, KoAO)
-                        KoAH2O, KoAO) [Default = KPW (Kindle Paperwhite)]
+                        [Default = KPW (Kindle Paperwhite)]
-  --format FORMAT       Output format (Available options: PNG, PDF, MOBI,
+  --format FORMAT       Output format (Available options: PNG, PDF, EPUB, MOBI, CBZ)
-                        EPUB, CBZ) [Default = MOBI].
-If PNG is selected then
+                        [Default = EPUB].
+If PNG is selected then no conversion to
-                        no conversion to e-reader file will be done
+                        e-reader file will be done
-  --fullsize            Do not stretch images to the profile's device
+  --fullsize            Do not stretch images to the profile's device resolution
-                        resolution
   --cache               Avoid downloading chapters and use already downloaded
                         chapters instead (offline)
-  --remove-alpha        When converting to PDF remove alpha channel on images
+  --remove-alpha        When converting to PDF remove alpha channel on images using
-                        using ImageMagick Wand
+                        ImageMagick Wand
+  --update              Update dependencies to the latest version
+  --version, -v         Display current InMangaKindle version
 ```

 #### [Which profile should I choose?](https://github.com/ciromattia/kcc/wiki/Profiles)